Does hearing loss cause dementia?

 - Loss of ability to perform everyday tasks.

-Keep in mind that displaying some or all these symptoms may not necessarily indicate dementia, but it is best to investigate and identify the causes as early as possible.
+Remember that displaying some or all these symptoms may not necessarily indicate dementia, but it is best to investigate and identify the causes as early as possible.

 What causes dementia?